amrmhassan/smart-wallet/time line.md

 DONE - if they are still new (add keep it add)
 DONE - else if it is (none keep it none)
 DONE - else make it (edit)
+DONE - in the from json (transactions, profiles, quick actions) dates just make sure if it is a timestamp or just a date DONE - cause this will convert the data from the firestore and the local database as well DONE - trimming the title name of transactions, profiles DONE - make the profile name textField focus when it appears and show the keyboard

 [Pending]
 add a lastActivatedDate to each profile
---then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top) in the from json (transactions, profiles, quick actions) dates just make sure if it is a timestamp or just a date cause this will convert the data from the firestore and the local database as well
+--then use it to arrange the profiles in the profiles screen by their lastActivatedDate from the recent to the latest(recent at top)

 [Soon]
-make the profile name textField focus when it appears and show the keyboard when editing a profile the new profile is pushed to the start of the profiles --(fix that by sorting them according to the lastActivated time and the createdAt time) the dept will have a seperate screen that can be accessed from the sideBar (Debts)
+when editing a profile the new profile is pushed to the start of the profiles --(fix that by sorting them according to the lastActivated time and the createdAt time) the dept will have a seperate screen that can be accessed from the sideBar (Debts)